top of page

 Report to RESP-FIT

-After Rebekah lifted my article and claimed authorship of it, I reported her to Mark Reggers, Chair of RESP-FIT, and to the AIOH Ethics Committee (Heidi Scott and Venessa Thelan).
+After Rebekah lifted my article and claimed it as her own, I reported her to Mark Reggers (Chair of RESP-FIT) and the AIOH Ethics Committee.

 Although I disagreed with the outcome, the ordeal was over.
 Or at least I thought it was.